White haze / discoloration of the epoxy

 Make sure you have all the necessary materials on hand before you start applying the epoxy coating.

-• Optimize the working environment.
-Amine blush is therefore created by a reaction of the epoxy with the air.
-Therefore, work in a clean, dry and well-ventilated area.
+- Optimize the working environment.
+Amine blush is created by a reaction of the epoxy with the air.
+Therefore, work in a clean, dry and well-ventilated space.
 Keep the work area free of dust and other contaminants.

-• Ensure a stable temperature and humidity.
-Make sure that the room in which you work and where the epoxy cures remains at room temperature (19-21 degrees).
-So don't turn down the heating at night when you are curing epoxy .
-Avoid working with epoxy on humid days, as high humidity increases the risk of amine blush.
-The ideal humidity in your home is between 40-60%.
-Do not let epoxy harden in a room where you dry laundry, for example.
+- Ensure a stable temperature and humidity.
+Ensure that the room in which you are working and where the epoxy is curing remains at room temperature (19-21 degrees).
+Do not turn down the heating at night when your epoxy is curing.
+Avoid working with epoxy on humid days, because high humidity increases the chance of amine blush.
+The ideal humidity in the home is between 40-60%.
+Do not let epoxy cure in a room where you dry laundry, for example.

-Do you see amine blush forming during curing?
+Do you see amine blush developing during curing?

-During curing, do you see that a waxy, greasy or dull layer can form on the surface of your epoxy artwork?
-Do not panic!
-While the epoxy is curing, you can remove it with a heat gun or a good hair dryer.
-Carefully run the heat tool over the surface of the epoxy.
-This will cause the epoxy to warm up a bit, causing the amine blush to disappear.
+Do you see a waxy, greasy or dull layer that can form on the surface of your epoxy artwork during curing?
+Don't panic!
+You can still remove this with a heat gun or a good hair dryer while the epoxy is curing.
+Carefully go over the surface of the epoxy with the heat tool.
+This will heat up the epoxy a little, causing the amine blush to disappear.
 Make sure that the epoxy does not get too hot.

-How do you remove Amine blush on cured epoxy?
+How do you remove Amine blush from cured epoxy?

-If amine blush occurs on hardened epoxy such as an epoxy table or small piece of jewelry, you can actually remove it very easily.
-To do this, follow the steps below:
+If amine blush occurs on cured epoxy such as an epoxy table or small jewelry you can actually remove it very simply.
+Follow the steps below:

-1. To clean.
-First allow the epoxy to harden completely according to the instructions on the label.
+Cleaning.
+First let the epoxy cure completely according to the instructions on the label.

-Next, clean your epoxy artwork with a damp cloth or sponge with a little washing-up liquid to remove most of the amine blush.
-Acetone can also be effective at removing amine blush.
+After this, clean your epoxy artwork with a damp cloth or sponge with a little dish soap to remove most of the amine blush.
+Acetone can also be effective in removing amine blush. -

-2. Sand the Surface.
-Then lightly sand the affected area with fine sandpaper (e.g. 200-300 grit) to remove damaged areas.
+Sand the Surface.
+After this, lightly sand the affected area with fine sandpaper (200-300 grit for example) to remove damaged areas.

-3. To clean.
-After sanding, you can clean the surface with a clean, damp cloth to remove sanding residue.
+Cleaning.
+After sanding, you can clean the surface with a clean damp cloth to remove sanding residue.

-4. Apply a new coat of epoxy .
-Once the surface is clean and dry, you can apply a new thin layer of epoxy.
-Let it harden for a while (use the tips in this article) and your epoxy artwork will be beautiful again.
+Apply a new layer of epoxy .
+When the surface is clean and dry you can apply a new thin layer of epoxy.
+Let it harden (use the tips in this article) and your epoxy artwork will be completely beautiful again.
 See photo below.

 More information?